Canada convoy protest: Ottawa protests and entrenchment

+Ottawa residents reported numerous incidents in which convoy protesters physically assaulted them, or threatened rape or death for wearing masks.
+A protester threatened to stab a 16-year-old employee at a Tim Hortons in Centretown, after being informed that patrons must wear masks.
+Convoy supporters physically attacked an Ottawa pastor because he was wearing a mask, and they routinely urinated on his church.
+The Ottawa People’s Commission documented many alleged hate crimes, including an incident in which an Ottawa resident of Asian ancestry was beaten by three convoy supporters after being asked to perform a dragon dance.
+In a separate incident, two convoy supporters yelled anti-Asian slurs at an employee of a downtown ice cream shop who was wearing a mask while walking to work; the two men then threw the employee to the ground.
+Because of safety concerns, the shop closed for an extended period of time.

 A video circulated showing protesters appropriating First Nations drumming while dancing, drinking beer, and chanting "yabba dabba doo" and "fuck Trudeau".
 Senator and Mi'kmaq leader Brian Francis tweeted: "I am disgusted, appalled and saddened.
 This blatant act of racism must be vehemently condemned by all.
 Drumming is sacred to all First Nations.
 Our ways of life should never be mimicked, mocked and appropriated for political or other gain."
-The Algonquins of Pikwàkanagàn First Nation, whose traditional unceded territory includes the city of Ottawa, issued a statement condemning protesters who held an Indigenous pipe ceremony and set up a tepee in the city's Confederation Park without the First Nation's permission on February 2.
+The Algonquins of Pikwàkanagàn First Nation, whose traditional unceded territory includes the city of Ottawa, issued a statement condemning protesters who held an Indigenous pipe ceremony and set up a tepee in the city's Confederation Park without permission of the First Nations on February 2.

-On February 2, organizers of the protest said that they would not leave Ottawa until governments across Canada "end all mandates associated with COVID-19" and will stay "as long as it takes for freedom to be restored".
+On February 2, organizers of the protest said that they would not leave Ottawa until governments across Canada "end all mandates associated with COVID-19", and would stay "as long as it takes for freedom to be restored".

 On February 3, the protesters started building a wooden structure in Confederation Park and gathering fuel supplies.
-Social media reports suggested that the structure is intended to serve as a community kitchen for the protesters.
+Social media reports suggested that the structure was intended to serve as a community kitchen for the protesters.

 On February 6, Ottawa Police promised to increase enforcement on protesters, including handing out tickets and arresting anyone who attempts to bring material aid, such as fuel, to protesters.
 A state of emergency was declared by the City of Ottawa on the same day.
 In a statement, the city said that its declaration "reflects the serious danger and threat to the safety and security of residents posed by the demonstrations and highlights the need for support from other jurisdictions and levels of government".

 On the evening of February 6, Police performed a raid on a stockpile hub of supplies for protesters, seizing fuel and making two arrests for mischief.